nschonni/cordova-docs/articles/cordova-security/cordova-security-data.md

 Here are some recommendations that can help encrypt sensitive data in Cordova apps.

 ##Encrypt data using Web Crypto via Crosswalk and a shim
 The best starting point whenever you are tackling a problem related to security is to rely on browser features as they undergo significant testing and have abundant real-world use going for them.
-Web Crypto is a W3C standard that lets the browser itself encrypt data.
+While the API is a bit cumbersome, Web Crypto is a W3C standard that lets the browser itself encrypt data that has growing native browser support.

 Historically [crypto.subtle.encrypt and decrypt](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto) had [varying levels of support](http://caniuse.com/#search=web%20crypto) in browsers with one in particular being the biggest problem for Cordova: Android.
+To resolve this problem we'll need to take advantage of something called "Crosswalk."

+> Note: If you would **prfer not to use Crosswalk** or find the Crypto API **too cumbersome**, there are some alternatives like Intel's excellent [com-intel-security-cordova-plugin](https://software.intel.com/en-us/app-security-api/api) Cordova plugin that are worth considering.

 ### Crosswalk
-Thankfully, the [Crosswalk WebView Engine plugin](https://www.npmjs.com/package/cordova-plugin-crosswalk-webview) brings Android 4.0+ up to a recent version of Chromium including Web Crypto support.
+[Crosswalk](https://crosswalk-project.org/) is an open source project that allows you to use an updated version of the Chromium webview on Android devices.
+The [Crosswalk WebView Engine plugin](https://www.npmjs.com/package/cordova-plugin-crosswalk-webview) brings Android 4.0+ up to a recent version of Chromium including Web Crypto support.
+Adding it is the first step in enabling Web Crypto in your Cordova projects and the plugin is available in the config.xml designer's plugin tab.

 See the article on **[improving Android browser consistency and features with the Crosswalk WebView](../develop-apps/cordova-crosswalk.md)** for additional details on setup including some important information on **emulator config**.